KislakCenter/VisColl/README.md

 Click "Submit".
 In a few moments, you will be asked to download a .zip file containing the full Collation Visualization (in HTML).
 There will be one HTML file for each quire, plus a folder of supporting materials.
 You will need to keep everything together in order for it to work.

+NOTE: Some computers are downloading the .zip file in which the file name is surrounded by single quotes (i.e., literally, 'VisColl.zip').
+Your computer will not recognize the .zip' file extension and will be unable to open this file.
+You will need to edit the file name and remove the single quotes.
+Once you do this, your computer will recognize the file type and will be able to open it.
+So, if your computer can't open the file after downloading, check to see if it has single quotes around it.

 The Collation Visualization online tool uses XProc-Z, developed by Conal Tuohy and available at his github: https://github.com/Conal-Tuohy/XProc-Z

 Many thanks to Conal for incorporating the XSLT files found in this repository into the XProc pipeline that runs as Collation Visualization.